MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/JSON.md

 ## Load from JSON File

-To load a local JSON file from either Power BI Desktop or Excel, all you need to do is select the **JSON** option in the connector selection.
+To load a local JSON file into either Power BI Desktop or Excel, all you need to do is select the **JSON** option in the connector selection.
 This will launch a local file browser and allow you to select your JSON file.

 ![JSON file selection](./media/json/json-get-data.png)

-To load a local JSON file from an online service, such as Power BI or Power Apps, you'll need to enter the local path to the JSON file, select an on-premises data gateway, and, if authentication is required, enter your credentials.
+To load a local JSON file into an online service, such as Power BI service or Power Apps, you'll need to enter the local path to the JSON file, select an on-premises data gateway, and, if authentication is required, enter your credentials.

 ![JSON selection from online service](./media/json/connect-service.png)